 Method of Instruction

-Are you looking for a self paced or live class?
+Are you looking for a self-paced or live class?
 This is probably the most important question.
-If you are lucky the online math curriculum you want offers both options, however, most do not.
+If you are lucky the online math program you want offers both options, however, most do not.
 So this is a really important decision.